 # Allow incoming TCP ports TCP_IN = "22,25,26,53,80,110,143,443,465,587,993,995,2077,2078" # Allow outgoing TCP ports TCP_OUT = "20,21,22,25,26,37,43,53,80,110,113,443,587,873,993,995,2086,2087,2089,2703" # Allow incoming UDP ports UDP_IN = "53" # Allow outgoing UDP ports # To allow outgoing traceroute add 33434:33523 to this list UDP_OUT = "20,21,53,113,873,6277"

-This is a basic cPanel port firewall configuration, you should explore the CSF documentation to configure your firewall properly, as it involves many more options to secure and harden your server ports as well as incoming and outgoing connections.
-You can also check out our full CSF Firewall installation guide for cPanel servers.
+This is a basic cPanel port firewall config, you should explore the CSF documentation to configure your firewall properly, as it involves many more options to secure and harden your server ports as well as incoming and outgoing connections.
+You can also check out our full CSF Firewall installation guide for cPanel servers, in case you have any doubt about how to open a port in CSF.

 Install APF Firewall